 Athletic Code of Conduct - Violations of the athletic code of conduct will result in disciplinary action when the offense is witnessed or confirmed by a school employee or legal authority.
-The code of conduct will be enforced during each sport season according to the OHSAA starting date until the season is completed.
+The code of conduct will be enforced during each sport season according to the OHSAA starting date until the season is completed, with the exception of Alcohol and Drug violations that are 24/7/365.
 Disciplinary consequences, except where mandated by law, are left to the discretion of the school administration.
 Each case will be handled on an individual basis and penalties for violations of the athletic code of conduct include, but are not limited to; warning, suspension from team including practices and/or contests, removal from team, and/or ineligibility for future seasons.

-Rule 1 - Unethical behavior/conduct such as malicious vandalism, destruction of school property in or outside of school, and/or stealing

-Rule 2 - Any involvement with the sale or distribution of drugs

-Rule 3 - Alcohol and/or Drugs; use, possession, or being under the influence of alcoholic beverages or drugs

-- Rule 4 Use and/or possession of tobacco products - Rule 5 Violations of the student code of conduct not covered in rules one through four

-Rule 6 - In order to participate in a contest or practice, students must be in attendance by 8:30 a.m. on that day unless excused with a doctor's note, attending a funeral/calling hours, college visit, or a situation that is approved by the athletic director.
+- Rule 1 Unethical behavior/conduct such as malicious vandalism, destruction of school property in or outside of school, and/or stealing - Rule 2 Any involvement with the sale or distribution of drugs - Rule 3 Alcohol and/or Drugs; use, possession, or being under the influence of alcoholic beverages or drugs - Rule 4 Use and/or possession of tobacco products - Rule 5 Violations of the student code of conduct not covered in rules one through four - Rule 6 In order to participate in a contest or practice, students must be in attendance by 8:30 a.m. on that day unless excused with a doctor's note, attending a funeral/calling hours, college visit, or a situation that is approved by the athletic director.